TartanLlama/tartanllama.github.io/_posts/2017-04-05-writing-a-linux-debugger-elf-dwarf.md

 0x00400676  [   2,10] NS PE
 ```

 Clang has included the prologue end flag on this entry, so we know to stop here and set a breakpoint on address `0x00400676`.
+Remember that if this were a position independent executable, this address would be an offset from where the binary was loaded in memory.

 ### How do I read the contents of a variable?